Master verified reviews and boost customer trust with Google's newest reputation signals

 A Sydney-based skincare brand selling through Google Shopping automatically gets verified badges on all customer reviews.
 This increased their click-through rate by 34% within three months because potential customers trusted the feedback more.

 A Brisbane plumbing company manually requests reviews via SMS after job completion.
 While not automatically verified through Google, their 4.8-star rating with 200+ reviews (many detailed and specific) performs better than competitors with fewer, unverified reviews.
+This is exactly what Starworks was built for—helping Australian businesses collect more 5-star reviews on autopilot through intelligent SMS and email campaigns.

 A Melbourne café with Google My Business integration sees verified badges on reviews from customers who paid via card.
 This has become their strongest marketing asset, with new customers specifically mentioning "all those verified reviews" as their reason for visiting.